James Boasberg

 James Emanuel "Jeb" Boasberg (born 1963) is an American lawyer and jurist serving as the chief judge of the United States District Court for the District of Columbia.
 He was appointed in 2011 by President Barack Obama and was unanimously confirmed by the U.S. Senate.
-Boasberg previously served as a judge of the Superior Court of the District of Columbia, having been appointed by President George W. Bush.
+Boasberg previously served as a judge of the Superior Court of the District of Columbia from 2002 to 2011, having been appointed by President George W. Bush.

 Chief Justice John Roberts appointed Boasberg to the United States Foreign Intelligence Surveillance Court (FISC) in 2014, and he served as the presiding judge of the FISC from 2020 to 2021.
 In 2020, he was appointed to the United States Alien Terrorist Removal Court and designated chief judge.

 Early life and education

-Boasberg was born in San Francisco, California, in 1963, to parents Sarah Margaret (née Szold) and Emanuel Boasberg III.
-The following year, the family moved to Washington, D.C., where Boasberg grew up, after his father accepted a position in the Office of Economic Opportunity, which played a key role in implementing many of President Lyndon B. Johnson's war on poverty programs.
+Boasberg was born in San Francisco, California, in 1963, into a Jewish family, his parents being Sarah Margaret (née Szold) and Emanuel Boasberg III.
+The following year, the family moved to Washington, D.C., where Boasberg grew up, after his father accepted a position in the Office of Economic Opportunity, which played a key role in implementing many of President Lyndon B. Johnson's War on Poverty programs.
 James and his younger brother Tom both attended St. Albans School, an Episcopal college prep academy in Washington.

 After graduating from St. Albans in 1981, Boasberg attended Yale University, where he was a member of the undergraduate society Skull and Bones.
 Standing 6 ft 6 in tall, Boasberg also played forward for the Yale Bulldogs men's basketball team.
 He graduated in 1985 with a Bachelor of Arts degree, magna cum laude.
 The following year, he earned a Master of Studies degree from St Peter's College, Oxford.
 From 1986 to 1987, Boasberg worked as a history teacher and women's basketball coach at Horace Mann School in New York City.
-He then attended Yale Law School, where he was a classmate of and lived in a group house with future U.S. Supreme Court justice Brett Kavanaugh.
+He then attended Yale Law School, where he was a classmate of, and lived in a group house with, future U.S. Supreme Court justice Brett Kavanaugh.
 He graduated in 1990 with a Juris Doctor degree.